Victoire/victoire/Bundle/BusinessEntityBundle/README.md

 They stand for the customer's business logic, they are ubiquitous and their deep integration is the major asset of VictoireDCMS.
 Widgets and business entities are closely related because the widgets are thought to be able to render static data as well as business entity's data.

-##How do I turn an Entity into a BusinessEntity ?
+##How do I turn an Entity into a BusinessEntity?

-To declare an Entity as a BusinessEntity, you'll have to consider several things :
+To declare an Entity as a BusinessEntity, you'll have to consider several things:

 - The BusinessEntityTrait
 - The `BusinessEntity` annotation